Skip to main content

 exposed_countnumberCount of exposed sensitive subdomains

-limitationsarrayCaveats about the analysis (e.g., wildcard DNS skip)
+limitationsarrayCaveats about the analysis (e.g., CNAME-wildcard skip path)

 Code Examples